This post is also available in: Nederlands (Dutch)

 In the Netherlands a very interesting tax benefit is offered for specialist staff recruited from abroad.
 This tax benefit is known as the 30% ruling.
 This ruling can be granted after a request thereto at the tax authorities and is applied by the employer on the salary of the foreign specialists through the withheld wage tax.
 In order for the foreign specialist to qualify for this ruling, he/she has to meet certain specific (quality) requirements.

-In case the ruling is granted it will be applicable for a maximum period of eight years (five years as of 2019).
+In case the ruling is granted it will be applicable for a maximum period of five years.
 In practical terms the ruling encompasses that 30% of the earnings from current employment (including one-time bonuses, etc.) is left tax exempt.

 In best case at least 30% of the income from current employment falls in the highest tax bracket which than leads to a tax benefit of 52% over that part of the income.
 Additionally, the system has other benefits;

 - Employers’ contributions to international schools for expat’s children remain tax exempt;

 - Driver’s licenses can easily be converted;

 - An important additional tax benefit is that the tax liability, at the request of the employee, in the so called box 2 and box 3 (equity tax) is significantly reduced.